teamdeeson/codex/docs/handbook/roles-at-deeson.md

 ## Internal roles

-These roles support the improvement of the Chapter and agency as a whole and give individuals new routes for professional development.
+These roles support the improvement of the Chapters and agency as a whole and give individuals new routes for professional development.

 ### Chapter Lead